 After over 20 years doing IT for Fortune 500 companies, we have acquired a lot of experience on delivery methodologies.
 And we just thought that this was the good way forward.
 We already had success with this and we should reuse and adapt these to what we do.

 It was a good idea and it is still, if and only if we talk about delivery.
 You have to specify and design first, do the functional work and then the technical, build, test and deploy.

-But here it is all about getting to the architecture of an artificial intelligent engine which is executing cognitive and psychological tasks.
+But here it is all about getting to the architecture of a cognitive engine which is executing either cognitive or psychological tasks.
 All these tasks are linked together and are using data.
-We just thought that the correct way to have this peace of the work done is to follow the same way that information is following when we humans are processing something: perception is first, then encoding, acquisition & learning or when something is already known, recognition.
+We just thought that the correct way to have this peace of work done is to follow the same way that information is following when we humans are processing something: perception is first, then encoding, acquisition & learning or when something is already known, recognition.
 The result is stored in memory for further processing… And we just went on like this.
 At the end, we where wrong!
 This is not working.

 Step 1 (cognition) is to get information about the context and the objects that are involved, what kind of cognitive processes are implicated at this level to draft a first version of the VirtualBrain structure.

-Psychology / Mental Processes: Association, Judgement, Attitudes, Communication, Interaction, Needs, Motivation, Satisfaction, Perception, Memory, Recognition, Acquisition, Classification, Learning, Categorization, Semantic Network.
+Psychology / Mental Processes: Association, Judgment, Attitudes, Communication, Interaction, Needs, Sentiments, Emotions, Motivation, Satisfaction, Perception, Memory, Recognition, Acquisition, Classification, Learning, Categorization, Semantic Networks.